dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 1. Use **file_1 config_str_1 ... file_n config_str_n** to specify the full path to each input file followed by a description of the data to be read from it.
 The **config_str_i** argument describing the data can be a set to a time string in HH[MMSS] format for accumulated precipitation or a full configuration string.
 For example, use **'name="TMP"; level="P500";'** to process temperature at 500mb.

-2. Use **file_1 ... file_n** to specify the list of input files to be processed on the command line. rather than specifying a separate configuration string for each input file, the “-field” command line option is required to specify the data to be processed.
+2. Use **file_1 ... file_n** to specify the list of input files to be processed on the command line.
+Rather than specifying a separate configuration string for each input file, the “-field” command line option is required to specify the data to be processed.

 3. Use **input_file_list** to specify the name of an ASCII file which contains the paths for the gridded data files to be processed.
 As in the previous option, the “-field” command line option is required to specify the data to be processed.